openstack-infra/system-config/doc/source/grafana.rst

 Grafana is an open source, feature rich metrics dashboard and graph editor for Graphite, InfluxDB & OpenTSDB.
-OpenStack runs Graphite which stores all the metrics related to Nodepool, Zuul and Jenkins (to name a few).
+OpenStack runs Graphite which stores all the metrics related to Nodepool and Zuul (to name a few).

 At a Glance
 ===========